krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 ## 2.3.3 &nbsp; Derivation Method

-The asymptotic upper bound has a bit of mathematical flavor.
+The idea of an asymptotic upper bound is somewhat mathematical.
 If you feel you haven't fully understood it, don't worry.
 We can first master the derivation method, and gradually grasp its mathematical meaning through continuous practice.

 According to the definition, after determining $f(n)$, we can obtain the time complexity $O(f(n))$.
 So how do we determine the asymptotic upper bound $f(n)$?
 Overall, it is divided into two steps: first count the number of operations, then determine the asymptotic upper bound.